-As with Kaufman’s previous film The Wanderers, there is a regularly shifting tone here - except that the genre palette is considerably broader still.
-Parts are played for crude comedy, as the trainee astronauts are asked to give sperm samples or are dragged through corridors with colostomy bags by a hulking attendant.
+As with Kaufman’s previous film The Wanderers, there is a regularly shifting tone here, except that the genre palette is considerably broader still.
+Parts are played for crude comedy, such as when the trainee astronauts are asked to give sperm samples, or are dragged through corridors with colostomy bags by a hulking attendant.
 Other parts go for shrewd satire as the astronaut’s long-suffering wives are asked to put on beaming faces for the press and dignitaries.
 There are beautifully shot, dialog-sparse 2001-style meditative scenes as Yeager rides his horse through the desert near the base under the orange hue of the setting sun, or during the trippy imagery of the flights.
-The breaking of frontiers is shown symbolically with the horse-riding harkening back to the spirit of the Old West being juxtaposed with the spectacular effects of flying machines breaking either the sound barrier or Earth’s atmosphere.
+The breaking of frontiers is shown symbolically with the horse-riding - harkening back to the spirit of the Old West - being juxtaposed with the spectacular effects of flying machines breaking either the sound barrier or Earth’s atmosphere.

 At the same time, there is a breathless sense of suspense as fleeting moments occur when it seems our heroes may not make it.
 Kaufman manages a trick of hanging the viewer’s hearts in their mouths just long enough as aircraft go into dizzying tailspins, along with effective use of the presence and absence of sounds, to imbue a palpable sense of danger.